What Is Prorated Rent? (And How to Calculate It Easily)

 It's a fair way for landlords to figure out what you owe.
 But here's the catch: not all landlords have to offer prorated rent.
 So, before you sign a lease, ask your landlord if they'll adjust the rent if you move in late or move out early.
 If they say yes, try to get it in writing.
 Without it, there's no promise they'll actually do it, and you might end up paying more than you expected.

-Landlords prorate rent to ensure fairness when charging for the actual time you’ve leased a unit.
-It’s used when a renter moves in or out part way through a month, or when there are other interruptions in occupancy such as necessary repairs or renovations.
+Landlords prorate rent to prevent overpayment and keep things fair for the tenant.
+It’s frequently used when a renter moves in or out partway through a month, or when there are other interruptions in occupancy, including when the apartment needs some repairs or renovations before it’s move-in ready.

-This approach not only keeps things fair but also adds flexibility to your rental experience.
+Offering to prorate rent not only keeps things fair, but also adds flexibility to your rental experience.
 Whether you're eyeing a mid-month move-in or dealing with unexpected delays, prorated rent means you're only paying for the days you're actually living there, making the transition smoother and keeping your budget on track.

-Calculating prorated rent is a slightly different process when your monthly rent is due on the 12th of each month, versus the 1st.
+Calculating prorated rent is a slightly different process if your monthly rent is due on the 12th of each month versus the 1st.

 Let's take a look at how to prorate rent using these calculators/formulas.